dooms90/telecom-churn-prediction/README.md

 Simplified the final feature set to the most important predictors for a cleaner user experience Evaluation metrics used: Accuracy, Precision, Recall, F1 Score

-💻 Stage 4: Application Development
+4-Stage 4: Application Development
 <br>
 Built an interactive web application using Streamlit, allowing users to:
 Input customer details through a simple form
 Get an instant churn prediction with probability score View results in a clear, visual format

-☁️ Stage 5: Deployment
+5-Stage 5: Deployment
 <br>
 The application is deployed and publicly accessible via Render, connected directly to this GitHub repository for continuous deployment — any update pushed to the main branch automatically redeploys the live app.